rakeshcr92/St/README.md

 recent predictions so you can compare results across runs.

 The pipeline uses stratified train/test splitting.
-If only a few posts are available for a ticker, it trains on all available data to avoid fitting errors.
+If only a few posts are available for a ticker, it trains on all available data.
+When the resulting labels contain only a single class the model automatically falls back to a naïve probability-based approach so training never fails.

 ## Requirements